Japanese Knotweed is an invasive non-native plant (INNP) that has become a serious problem in some areas of the UK.

-To help establish whether you may have found Japanese Knotweed, or other forms of non-native invasive species.
+To help understand whether you may have found Japanese Knotweed, or other forms of non-native invasive species access the Non-Native Species Secretariat website.

 It causes problems because it -